bartongroup/slivka/sphinx-docs/specification.rst

   nullifies the requirement.

 :*condition*:
   Mathematical/logical expression involving other parameters that allows to conditionally disable the parameter or restrict allowed values.
-Usage, syntax and limitations will be covered in the advanced usage tutorial.
+Usage, syntax and limitations will be covered in the :ref:`advanced-usage-conditions` section in the advanced usage tutorial.

 Those properties are always present regardless of the parameter type.
 However, individual types allow extra attributes and value constraints.